Why do we need to save water?

 So we humans depend on the tiny bit available as fresh water – an essential natural resource for life.

 But we don't just use water for drinking.
 We wash in it, clean with it, and use it to produce everything from clothing to food.
-Fresh water supplies are being used faster than ever for crop production – including feed for livestock and biofuels – is putting a great strain on fresh water supplies.
+Crop production – including feed for livestock and biofuels – is putting a great strain on fresh water supplies.